PrarabdhGarg/thinq_lib/docs/core-api/thinQ.md

         - node: The reference of your IPFS node
         - db: The reference of the local GDF database
         - room: The reference of the Pub/Sub room used for communication between peers
-        - String: The passphrase that was used to generate the private key.
-If you entered a string in the passphrase field above, it would be the same string.
-Otherwise it would return the one randomly generated and used by the framework
+        - Object: Contains the passphrase, username and email that was used to generate the private key.
+If you entered a string in these fields above, it would be the same string.
+Otherwise it would return the ones randomly generated and used by the framework

 - #### thinq.thinQ.register(init_info, args)